-Irrespective of the health insurance plan you have (domestic or visitors), irrespective of whether you are U.S. citizen or tourist, getting healthcare in the U.S. can be quite frustrating at times.
+Irrespective of the health insurance plan you have (domestic or visitors), or of whether you are U.S. citizen or tourist, getting healthcare in the U.S. can be quite frustrating at times.
 It is just the unfortunate system of healthcare in the U.S. and not the fault of any particular insurance company or the patient.

 What does PPO network mean?

 PPO stands for Preferred Provider Organization.
 That is a directory of doctors, hospitals, labs and other medical facilities (collectively called providers) that have agreed to participate in a specific PPO network.
 Some insurance companies have their own PPO network while others use a common PPO network that various insurance companies share.

 Are the providers in the PPO network required to accept the insurance?

 Yes.
 The PPO network is not simply a yellow pages or internet search.
 It lists the providers that have specifically signed a contract to accept the patients from a particular PPO network.
 Not accepting the patients that have a specific insurance that participates in a specific PPO network when the provider is participating in that PPO network is a breach of contract.

 When I called a provider from the PPO network directory, they said that they will not accept the insurance or they have never heard about this insurance.
 Why is that?

 Make sure that you provided the name of the PPO network and not the name of the insurance product, insurance company or even the insurance agent/broker.

 If you gave the PPO network name and if they still don't recognize, it is most likely due to the ignorance of the front desk staff.
 It is possible that they only know or remember the names of 2 or 3 PPO networks that they deal with every day and not all the PPO networks that the doctor is participating and signed the contracts with.
 Obviously, that is beyond the control of any insurance company.

 If a provider in the PPO network refuses to accept the insurance, what should I do?